badsyntax/grpc-js-typescript/README.md

 This repo shows various different methods of working with TypeScript & gRPC (using `@grpc/grpc-js`).

-There are a few minor issues with each approach, so look out for `FIXME` comments that describe the issues.

 ## Examples

 Each example is a separate application.
 Refer to the README in each project for more information.